omemda/Tyreorder-API/readme.txt

     │   ├── tools.php               # Batch wipe admin tools + JS enqueue
     │   └── js/
     │       └── wipe-batch.js       # Batch wipe JS with progress & stop

----

-Feel free to customize screenshots, FAQ answers, or add further sections as your plugin evolves.

-If you want, I can also help you generate a minimal `readme.md` or detailed developer docs next!